tttapa/Control-Surface/README.md

 ## Recent Breaking Changes

+ - 1a21d1344f57066fa1eda3819eaf89cbbc79c14e
+   The line numbers of `LCDDisplay` are now one-based: `1` is the first line and `2` is the second line.
+This is more consistent with the track parameter and the API of the rest of the library.
+(Before, the first line was `0` and the second line was `1`.)
  - 8a3b1b314cf5b4aedf3ad60cbbc492fbcbb25c73
    Before, `Control_Surface.MIDI()` was used to get the MIDI interface used by Control Surface.
 This method was removed, because you can now connect